 Welcome to the Cheshire Medical Center, Dartmouth Health Family Medicine Residency!

-Our unopposed residency training program in Keene sits in the heart of the Monadnock region of New Hampshire.
+Our unopposed residency training program in Keene sits in the heart of the Monadnock Region of New Hampshire.
 Residents will train primarily at Cheshire Medical Center, a regional referral center within the world-class Dartmouth Health system.
-Additional training environments include Dartmouth Health Children's (dartmouth-health.org) and Dartmouth Hitchcock Medical Center (DHMC) in Lebanon, NH.
+Additional training environments include Dartmouth Health Children's and Dartmouth Hitchcock Medical Center (DHMC) in Lebanon, New Hampshire.
 Residents will also rotate with outstanding faculty and clinicians within Family Medicine, specialty services, and longitudinal community partnerships.

-Our new Family and Community Care facility opens in the summer of 2023.
-Thoughtfully designed to support learning and serve our community, this clinic will have twenty-eight exam rooms, telehealth support, integrated behavioral health, a simulation lab, as well as dedicated resident learning and social spaces.
-Wooded trails surround the clinic and large windows bring in natural light throughout.
+Our new Family & Community Care facility opens in the summer of 2023.
+Thoughtfully designed to support learning and serve our community, this clinic will have 28 exam rooms, telehealth support, integrated behavioral health, a simulation lab, as well as dedicated resident learning and social spaces.
+Wooded trails surround the clinic, and large windows bring in natural light throughout.

 The community of Keene boasts numerous walking trails, museums, restaurants, and community organizations.
-The historical Colonial Theater brings in live music, movies, and theatrical performances.
-Keene is home to three colleges, including Keene State College, home to the NCAA Division III Owls, the Redfern Arts Center, and the Thorne-Sagendorph Art Gallery.
-Various community festivals and fairs bring visitors from all over New England.
+The historical Colonial Theater on downtown's Main Street brings in live music, movies, and theatrical performances.
+Keene is home to 3 colleges, including Keene State College, which features the NCAA Division III Owls, the Redfern Arts Center, and the Thorne-Sagendorph Art Gallery.
+Various community festivals and fairs throughout the year bring visitors from all over New England.

 In addition to ACGME curricular requirements around continuity care, inpatient care, procedural training, and reproductive care, the training incorporates an additional emphasis on population health through our partnership with Cheshire’s Center for Population Health, care for LGBTQ+ populations, as well as care for patients with substance use disorders.
-Residents will learn from experienced faculty with expertise in gender-affirming care, LARCs, motivational interviewing, and other skills to prepare graduates to care for patients in any clinical setting.
+Residents will learn from experienced faculty with expertise in gender-affirming care, long-acting reversible contraception (LARCs), motivational interviewing, and other skills to prepare graduates to care for patients in any clinical setting.

 Karl Dietrich, MD MPH